Judit Polgár: Grandmaster

 In December 1991, Polgár achieved the grandmaster title by winning the Hungarian National Championship, at the time the youngest ever at 15 years, 4 months to have achieved the title.
 This beat Fischer's record by a month.
 This made her both the first woman to be the youngest-ever grandmaster and the fourth woman to become a grandmaster (after Nona Gaprindashvili, Maia Chiburdanidze and Polgar's sister Susan).
 With this, Polgar also beat her sister Susan's record for youngest-ever female grandmaster, obtained earlier in January 1991, by over 7 years.
 Hungary, one of the strongest chess-playing countries, had all but one of their strongest players participate in that year's championship, as only Zoltán Ribli was missing.
 Going into the last round, Polgár needed only a draw to achieve the GM title, but she won her game against GM Tibor Tolnai to finish first, with six points in nine games.

 In 1992, Polgár tied for second, behind Anatoly Karpov at the Madrid International in Linares.
 She and Russian GM Vladimir Epishin finished with 5½–3½.
-In July 1992, she placed second in the Reshevsky Memorial in Manhattan finishing with four wins, five draws and no losses.
+In July 1992, she placed second in the Reshevsky Memorial in Manhattan, finishing with four wins, five draws and no losses.
 In September 1992, Polgár participated in a tournament held in Aruba in which a team of senior men's players competed against a team of top women players.
 The men's team consisted of Lev Polugaevsky, Wolfgang Uhlmann, Oscar Panno, Efim Geller, Borislav Ivkov and Vasily Smyslov.
-The women's team consisted of Judit and Zsuzsa Polgár, Pia Cramling, Chiburdanidze, Ketevan Arakhamia and Alisa Galliamova.
+The women's team consisted of Judit and Susan Polgár, Pia Cramling, Chiburdanidze, Ketevan Arakhamia and Alisa Galliamova.
 The men won the tournament 39–33.
 The overall high scorer was Polugaevsky, 57 years old with Polgár, 16, finishing second with 7½–4½.

 In 1993, Polgár defeated former world champion Boris Spassky (pictured here in 1984) in an exhibition match.

 Polgár then tied for first in the Hastings tournament held over New Year's, 1992–93.
 Russian GM Evgeny Bareev, at the time ranked eighth in the world, led going into tournament's last round, but was defeated by Polgár in their second individual game, allowing her to share first.
 Immediately following the Hastings tournament, Polgár played an exhibition match in February against former World Champion, Boris Spassky.
 She won the match 5½–4½ and won $110,000, the largest prize money to that point in her career.
 Polgár also participated in the Melody Amber tournament in Monaco which featured a blindfold tournament of 12 grandmasters.
 Anand and Karpov finished first, Ljubojević third, while Polgár finished in clear fourth with 6½ points from 11 rounds, ahead of other strong GMs such as Ivanchuk, Short, Korchnoi and her sister Susan.